dblock/code.dblock.org/_posts/2011/2011-09-15-rails-editable-mail-templates-wpreview-from-37signals.markdown

         :target => '_blank'
 {% endhighlight %}

-Well, that’s it.
+Well, that's it.
 You need to add a _Preview_ class for every mailer.

 #### Screenshot